 Any dancer knows that the Tango is distinctive in its style, and most know that it traces its origins to Argentina.
-But few ballroom dancers know much about the real history of this dance.
+But few ballroom dancers know much about the true history of Tango.
 And fewer still know about the year the entire world went Tango mad.

 The origin of Tango